devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 19: Bloc and Wisgen Widget Tree [\[11\]](https://github.com/Fasust/wisgen)*

-These are the events that can be sent to the BLoC by the UI.
-Again, this is very similar to the *actions* in our Redux implementation:
+These are the Events that can be sent to the BLoC by the UI.
+Again, this is very similar to the *Actions* in our Redux implementation:

 ``` dart
 @immutable